 \subsection{System Architecture}

 We consider two Wi-Fi access points (APs) in each room, as illustrated in \fig \ref{fig:systemArchitecture}.
 A single pair of APs, serving as a transmitter (TX) and a receiver (RX), is considered in an adjoining room, with or without human presence.
-For example, the TX in room A periodically sends an RF signal to the RX in room B, and the RX estimates the CSI and delivers it to the database in the edge computer for further data training.
-After having the well-trained model, human existence can be predicted in the two-room scenario.
-However, CSI is not always stable due to external factors, as mentioned previously.
-Our proposed system can detect the severe \textit{drift} in CSI data and retrain the deep neural networks (DNN) model from the obtained drifted data.
+For example, the TX in room A periodically sends an RF signal (dotted line) to the RX in room B, where human presence only takes place in room B. The RX estimates the CSI and delivers it to the database in the edge computer for further data training.
+Both labeled and unlabeled data will be fed into the computing edge for model training of BTS system.
+After deploying the well-trained model on the edge, human existence can be predicted in the two-room scenario.
+However, CSI is not always stable due to external factors.
+Our proposed system can detect the severe \textit{data drift} in CSI and retrain the deep neural networks (DNN) model from the obtained drifted and recollected data.
 Hence, the unlabeled database will be updated every time the drift occurs, whilst the labeled database will remain unchanged.
-We consider $C=4$ cases of presence detection, including \textbf{Case 1} ($c=1$): Empty in both rooms, \textbf{Case 2} ($c=2$): A person in room A and empty in room B, \textbf{Case 3} ($c=3$): Empty in room A and a person in room B, as well as \textbf{Case 4} ($c=4$): people in both rooms.
+We consider $C=4$ cases of presence detection\textsuperscript{\ref{note1}}, including \textbf{Case 1} ($c=1$): Empty in both rooms, \textbf{Case 2} ($c=2$): A person in room A and empty in room B, \textbf{Case 3} ($c=3$): Empty in room A and a person in room B, as well as \textbf{Case 4} ($c=4$): people in both rooms.
 Note that we consider the most challenging task that at most one people being present in each room, which leads to subtle changes in CSI compared to lots of people in rooms.